 The High School League (HSL) is a free national eSports competition for New Zealand High Schools.
-The 2017 High School League will see 50 High School teams competing from Auckland, Waikato/ Bay of Plenty, Wellington, Christchurch and Dunedin.
+Season 2 of High School League will see 75 High School teams competing from the North Island and South Island.

-The first HSL competition convenes over 12 weeks from March 6th to the Grand Final on June 9th.
+The second series of HSL competition convenes over 12 weeks from July 24th to the Grand Final at Armageddon Auckland on October 22.
 Each team will play against each other in a 10 week round robin tournament, leading into the Playoffs over 2 weeks culminating in a Grand Final.
 This is a chance to engage your students in their playing field and use their love for video gaming to build teamwork, sportsmanship, social connections, strategic thinking, break down barriers and focus on their course-work.

 ￼LEAGUE OF LEGENDS